Skip to the main content

 Sound engineers are not considered professional engineers and do not engage in the practice of engineering as defined in the Engineering and Geoscience Professions Act [pdf].

-Unlike professional engineers who may design or construct audio systems, sound engineers:
+Unlike professional engineers who may design or construct audio systems, sound engineers control the sound components of live events.

-• develop a sound plot (a script of sound effects, music and changes in sound level)
+• Develop a sound plot, which is a script of sound effects, music, and changes in sound level

-• select music and sound effects (for example, birdsong or traffic noises) from a sound library or record them
+• Select music and sound effects, such as birdsong or traffic noises, from a sound library or a recording they have made

-• develop and program playback of created sound plots using a variety of audio equipment (for example, digital playback automation software)
+• Develop and program the playback of sound plots using a variety of audio equipment such as digital playback automation software

-• operate the sound desk during shows according to the sound plot, previous direction from performers and cues from the stage manager
+• Operate the sound desk or mixing console during shows according to the sound plot and cues from the stage manager

-For live shows performed in a series of different venues, sound engineers may supervise the set up and tear down of the entire sound system or do the work themselves.
-It can be challenging to ensure the audience and performers can hear the sound effects and live music to the best effect, particularly in venues without an acoustically stable environment.
+Some sound engineers work on touring live shows performed in a series of different venues.
+For each venue, they may supervise the set up and tear down of the entire sound system.
+Or they may do the work themselves.
+Ensuring the audience and performers can hear the sound effects and live music to the best effect can be a challenge.
+It can be even harder in venues without an acoustically stable environment.

 Working Conditions